LuxDevHQ/Authentication-Hackathon/README.md

 Remember to open source your project in any version control system of your choice, host it in any web hosting service provider and write a blog post/article to document  it.

-You can do it individually  or in groups of not more than 3 people.
+You can do it individually  or in groups of not more than 3 members.

  - Best 3 teams receives our full tech swag pack.